 When any transactions are posted to the database they are contained in the audit trail.
-As both the original Horizon and replacement HNGx test systems were available to the test teams in that period the test area and the test data is often refreshed and changed it would not be possible to identify any transactions from this period in the test system.
+As the Horizon test systems were available to the test teams in that period, the test area and the test data is often refreshed and changed it would not be possible to identify any transactions from this period in the test system.
 Specifically we do not keep audits of test systems, only the Live system.
 As stated in response to question 1, the teams in the area of Bracknell concerned would have no access to the live system.

-Can we reply of the COMPLETENESS of the audit trail? i.e. does it record all transactions or just transactions meeting certain criteria?
+Can Post Office reply on the COMPLETENESS of the audit trail? i.e. does it record all transactions or just transactions meeting certain criteria?
 Is it protected from user manipulation?